 The off-the-plan concession is not available for properties you do not use as your principal place of residence if the contract is signed on or after 1 July 2017.

 As with buying a home to live in, once you own the property (investment or holiday home), you may have to pay other taxes or levies.

 You do not need to do anything if you buy a residential property with parking space/s in the congestion levy area, and:

-- While you live in the property, only you will use the parking space/s to park your car, and
+- Only you will use the parking space/s to park your car while you live in the property.

 You have to register with us if a parking space on a residential property is used for a non-residential purpose and is not exempt from the levy, for example, it is leased to another person.